Airsoft Guns

 What’s the best Airsoft gun for me?

 If you are starting with airsoft, in about 80 % of cases, the correct answer is going to be an AEG or airsoft electric gun.
-The best option here would be the Novritsch SSR4 as it's the best bang for your buck.
+The best option here would be the Novritsch SSR4, as it’s the best bang for your buck.
 Alternatively, if you play on smaller urban fields, the Novritsch SSR90 is a great pick, too!

 In case you’re already familiar with airsoft, we recommend checking our Sniper Rifle systems.
 The Novritsch Sniper rifles have a proven track record with large amounts of users.
-The SSG10 A1 is even considered to be one of the best airsoft guns for snipers, out of the box.
+The SSG10 A1 is even considered to be one of the best airsoft guns for snipers out of the box.

 Can Airsoft guns fire automatically?

 Not all airsoft guns allow for automatic fire.
-Spring airsoft guns (snipers), for example, are mostly bolt action operated.
+Spring airsoft guns (snipers), for example, are mostly bolt-action operated.
 However, especially if you are about to get your first airsoft rifle, the Full Auto feature is good to have.
 It gives you more firepower, offsetting advantages experienced players may have over you.

 If you are from Germany, we at Novritsch offer German-specific airsoft guns.
 These do not fire in Full Auto when above 0.5 Joules, and they also come with an F-mark, ensuring you’re 100 % safe and legal.